gbif/model-material/data-mapping.md

 ## General considerations

 In this document we will use figures to illustrate the structure of the UM.
 These figures take the form of Entity-Relationship (ER) diagrams.
+In these diagrams, concepts (implemented as tables for this exercise) are denoted by boxes with labels in UpperCamelCase.
+The properties (fields) for these concepts are listed within the box for the concept they are properties of, and are in lowerCamelCase.
 The figures do not necessarily show the full set of fields for the tables they represent, nor do they show data types and other constraints.
 At times we will show snippets of the schema (such as table definitions) for reference.
 The definitive version of the tables to populate is in [schema.sql](./schema.sql).
-The term names in the figures are given in lowerCamelCase (e.g., `eventType`) and correspond to their equivalents in lower_snake_case in the database (e.g., `event_type`).
+The term names in the figures (e.g., `eventType`) and correspond to their equivalents in lower_snake_case in the database (e.g., `event_type`).

 You will not be expected to parse the data in your database to make it fit into the UM, but you will be asked in some cases to provide explicit data in the UM that are only implicit in your data.
 It is likely that the source data won't have all tables needed and some will need to be "invented".
 For example, a source database may have collecting events and locations merged into a single table.
 This will require the table to be split to map correctly into `Event`s, `Location`s, and `Georeference`s.